thomasloven/hass-plejd/README.md

 - EXT-01 doesn't do anything

 - RTR-01 Is not actually a device but an addition to other devices.

-- OUT-01 is not supported, because they are unreleased, and I don't have access to any.

-**If you have an OUT-01 or any new device, please get in touch to help me get them supported.**

 ## Other integrations